guillotel-nothmann/imageAnnotation/README.md

-# ImageAnnotation
+# TMG_ImageAnnotation

-TMGImageAnnotation is a Python module for viewing and editing OCR outputs and segmentation ground truth.
+TMG_ImageAnnotation is a Python module for viewing and editing OCR outputs and segmentation ground truth.
 The software is developed in the context of the project [Thesaurus Musicarum Germanicarum](http://tmg.huma-num.fr/), dedicated to  printed music theory of the modern era (1470-1750).
 The viewer shows the page layout as a transparent overlay on the document image.
 Text regions  (paragraphs, headins, captions, drop capitals, graphics, music examples, etc.) are displayed as tooltips and can be edited.
-TMGImageAnnotation takes [METS-data](http://www.loc.gov/standards/mets/) as input and stores image annotations in the [PAGE XML](https://github.com/PRImA-Research-Lab/PAGE-XML/wiki) format.
+TMG_ImageAnnotation takes [METS-data](http://www.loc.gov/standards/mets/) as input and stores image annotations in the [PAGE XML](https://github.com/PRImA-Research-Lab/PAGE-XML/wiki) format.
 The project is designed to be embedded in the [OCR-D](https://ocr-d.de/) initiative.
-It aims to improve the page segmentation step that remains critical in OCR workflows for historical sources.
+It aims to improve especially the page segmentation step that remains critical in OCR workflows for historical sources.

 ## Installation